-Degree or certificate-seeking students must successfully complete at least 67% of the cumulative credit hours attempted at CSM at the end of each evaluation period (semester or term that a student receives financial aid).
+Degree or certificate-seeking students must successfully complete at least 67% of the cumulative credit hours attempted at the end of each SAP review period.

 - To earn hours at CSM, one must receive a grade of A, B, C, D, P, or SA.
 All other grades do not earn hours. - Classes from which a student withdraws after the drop/add period count as attempted but not earned hours.
-Withdrawing from classes after the drop/add period will negatively affect students' ability to satisfy the hours earned standard.

-- Accepted transfer credits count as both attempted and earned hours. - For repeated coursework taken at CSM, both the repeated and the original attempt count as attempted credit hours, while only successfully completed courses will count as completed.
+Withdrawing from classes after the drop/add period will negatively affect students' ability to satisfy the hours earned standard. - Accepted transfer credits count as both attempted and earned hours. - For repeated coursework taken at CSM, both the repeated and the original attempt count as attempted credit hours, while only successfully completed courses will count as completed. - Classes with an Incomplete grade will count as attempted but not earned hours until the grade is confirmed and then will count as attempted and earned hours, if a passing grade is earned.